nonsensery/hss-sqs/README.md

 ## What it Do?

-So far, it does these things on the main product page:
+So far, it does these things on the product index page:

+1. Add a callout for the photo albums with a link to Etsy.

+These things on the main product page:

 1. Move the product excerpt to the left column, below the photos.
 2. Move the price below the variant selection fields.